BentBr/rusty_dev_tool/README.md

 Same as the help subcommand.

 ### --generate-completions
-NOT YET IN
-Generates shell completions for the tool.
-Available shells are: bash, zsh, fish, powershell...
-TBD
+Generates an auto-completion script for RDT in your current terminal.
+Available shells are: bash, zsh, fish, PowerShell... \
+All official commands are supported.
+Additionally, those from the [current config](examples/configs/home_config.toml) will be taken as well (If you are in a project dir with local commands those will be taken as well).

+It takes into account if you changed the name of your binary and reads from the home config file the `rdt_name`.

+#### Usage
+`rdt --generate-completions bash > ~/.zsh/auto_completion.sh` \
+Then, you have to source this script as it is being loaded on shell start: `source ~/.zsh/auto_completion.sh` \
+Add this command to your shell's profile file to have it loaded on every shell start (like: `~/.zprofile, ~/.bash_profile, ~/.zshrc, etc.`.

+Don't forget to adapt to your current shell which you can find out via `echo $0` (Unix).

 ## OS
-Currently, Linux and macOS for amd64 / arm64 are supported.
+Currently, Linux and macOS for amd64 / arm64 are supported (Unix in general).
 Windows is not supported at the moment.
 The build is just included for future use.

 ## Examples